 Visgenx has developed proprietary decitabine microparticles for demethylating hypermethylated ELOVL2 gene promoters to rescue ELOVL2 expression in photoreceptors and RPE.

 Preliminary non clinical studies suggest single and repeat intravitreal administration of our proprietary decitabine microparticles is well tolerated and increases the levels of the targeted lipids in the retina.

 Non-viral ELOVL2 Gene Therapy

-- They are unaffected by pre-existing anti-capsid antibodies
+- Unaffected by pre-existing neutralizing anti-capsid antibodies

 Mission In Focus.